 Next, I roll the bottom (yes, over the non-slip area too), connecting the lower curve material with the bottom material.
 Then I roll the “front” upper deck evenly, and with a good amount of material.
 Finally roll the front of the tub.

 Using the Preval, immediately after rolling, I spray the lower back curve as well as the caulk areas and front upper deck.
 Doing this helps lay-down the rolled material and achieves a very smooth, professional look every time!
-After about 30 to 45 minutes, I’ll remove all the tape pulling at a 45 degree angle.
-You should be able to caulk and replace anything we’ve removed after 24 hours.
+After about 30 to 45 minutes, I’ll remove all the tape pulling at a 45-degree angle.
+You should be able to caulk and replace anything that was removed after 24 hours.

 Please keep in mind that we have great tech support, so don’t hesitate to contact us.
 If you follow these few steps, and use my tips, you’ll be able to achieve a beautiful new tub for many years to come.

 – Craig Munro